North AmericaSurfing Destinations

 Hideaways Beach, Kauai

 Located in Princeville, not too far from 1 Hotel Hanalei Bay resort, Hideaway is a beautiful spot with an exposed reef break.
 On a good NW swell, this wave is a nice and hollow A-frame with very little crowds.
 Watch out for the sharp reef, especially on low tide.
-There are only 10 parking spots for Hydeaways Beach which tend to fill up quite quickly.
+There are only 10 parking spots for Hydeaway Beach which tend to fill up quite quickly.

 Wave direction : Left and right